Azure/azure-sdk-for-net/sdk/maps/README.md

 }
 ```

-Finally, if you want to save a image photo, `MapsRenderClient` can help to achieve this:
+Finally, if you want to save a image photo, `MapsRenderingClient` can help to achieve this:

 ```C#
 // Prepare pushpin styles